zball/eks-workshop-v2/website/docs/introduction/getting-started.md

 ui         Active   5h6m
 ```

-Most of the components are modeled using the `Deployment` resource in its respective namespace:
+Most of the components are modeled using the `Deployment` resource in its respective namespace.
+The following command gets all deployments across all namespaces with the label `app.kubernetes.io/created-by=eks-workshop`.

 ```bash
 $ kubectl get deployment -l app.kubernetes.io/created-by=eks-workshop -A